 CREATING SUSTAINABLE LIVELIHOODS

 Africa is home to 25% of the world's botanical species, many of which date back to ancient times.
-Many of these ancient African ingredients are extremely rich in essential nutrients and have been used by traditional societies for centuries as a source of wellbeing.
+Many of these ancient African ingredients are extremely rich in nutrients and have been used by traditional societies for centuries as a source of wellbeing.

 Aduna was created to change this.
 We identify Africa's most exceptional, natural ingredients and transform them into delicious and nutritious health foods.